theraulpareja/branch-protector/README.md

 # branch-protector

-**branch-protector** automates branch protection ( e.g master) for any brand new repositories in your GitHub organization and creates an issue with a mention to you with information of your branch protections.
+**branch-protector** automates branch protection ( e.g master) for any brand new repositories under your GitHub organization and creates an issue with a mention to you (or any owner) with information of your branch protection rules set.

+## Set up and configurations

+### Requirements

+**IMPORTANT:**  You will need a `Personal access tokens` first, you can create yours in https://github.com/settings/tokens, more information about personal access tokens [here](https://help.github.com/en/articles/)

-## Configuration
+### Configuration files

-## Basic webservice configuration

-There are 2 main config files:
+There are 2 main config files that need to be edited:

+* `branch-protector/app-branch-protector/.flaskenv`
+* `branch-protector/conf/branch-protector-config.yaml`

+### branch-protector/app-branch-protector/.flaskenv

-* Edit the `branch-protector/app-branch-protector/.flaskenv` To control flask app ports and environments
+Edit the `branch-protector/app-branch-protector/.flaskenv` to set up the flask app port and environments (please mind to set FLASK_ENV to production once you are ready to go live).

 ```
 # Flask app vars